SpikeInterface/spikeinterface/doc/modules/benchmark.rst

 The main idea is to generate a synthetic recording using the internal generators :py:func:`~spikeinterface.generation.generate_drifting_recording` or external tools like ***mearec**.
 And then to compare the output of each sorter to the ground truth sorting.
-Theses comparisons, then can be plotted in various ways to explore all strengths and weakness of sorters tools.
+Then, theses comparisons can be plotted in various ways to explore all strengths and weakness of sorters tools.
 The very first paper of spikeinterface was about that, see [Buccino]_.

 Since version, 0.102.0 the concept of *benchmark* has been extended to challenge/study specific steps of the sorting pipeline, for instance the motion estimation methods has been carrfully studied in [Garcia2024]_ or some localisation methods has been compared in [Scopin2024]_.
-Also, a very specific details (the ability for a sorting to recover collision spike) has been studied in [Garcia2022]_.
+Also, very specific details (the ability for a sorting to recover collision spike) has been studied in [Garcia2022]_.

 Now, almost all steps of the spike sorting step has implemented in spikeinterface and then